HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 	$target = Get-RazlConnection -SitecoreWebUrl http://target.sc.local -DatabaseName master -AccessGuid "00000000-1111-2222-3333-444444444444" -Name "Target Sitecore"

 	Copy-RazlItemTree -source $source -target $target -ItemId "{110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9}" -verbose -Overwrite -LightningMode -ContinueOnError

+#### CopyVersion Operation

+The CopyVersion operation will copy all fields in a specific version from an item on one server to another.

+Summary of Parameters:
+- **-Source** [Required] - A Razl connection to the source Sitecore server.
+Items will be copied from this server based on the history of changes.
+- **-Target** [Required] - A Razl connection to the target Sitecore server.
+- **-ItemID** [Required] - A single ItemID or an array of ItemID's to copy.
+This parameter can also use the PowerShell pipeline to get the array of ID's.
+- **-LanguageId** [Optional] - The LanguageId to copy.
+If this isn't specified, CopyVersion assumes you are copying the Shared fields.
+- **-VersionNum** [Optional] - The Version to copy if copying a verison.
+If this isn't specified, CopyVersion assumes you are copying the Unversioned or Shared fields based on the presense of the -LanguageId parameter.
+- **-TargetVersionNum** [Optional] - The Version number on the item on the target server.
+If this isn't specified, the source version number is used.
+- **-TargetLanguageId** [Optional] - The Language on the item on the target server.
+If this isn't specified, the source language id is used.
+- **-RemoveVersion** [Optional Switch] - If specified, the version is removed from the target.
+- **-VersionType** [Optional] - Type of versioned item (Shared, Unversioned or [blank]) to copy.
+- **-Description** [Optional] - The description shown in progress status messages.

+The following is an example of using the CopyVersion Cmdlet to copy version 1 of the Home item from source to target:

+	$ErrorActionPreference = "Stop"
+	$InformationPreference = "Continue"

+	$source = Get-RazlConnection -SitecoreWebUrl http://source.sc.local -DatabaseName master -AccessGuid "00000000-1111-2222-3333-444444444444" -Name "Source Sitecore"
+	$target = Get-RazlConnection -SitecoreWebUrl http://target.sc.local -DatabaseName master -AccessGuid "00000000-1111-2222-3333-444444444444" -Name "Target Sitecore"

+	Copy-RazlItemVersion -source $source -target $target -ItemId "{110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9}" -verbose -LanguageId "en" -VersionNum 1